-"Manufacturing" means combining or processing components or materials to increase their value for sales in the ordinary course of business, but does not include:
+"Manufacturing" means combining or processing components or materials to increase their value for sale in the ordinary course of business, but does not include:

-- (a) construction; - (b) farming; - (c) power generation, except for electricity generation at a facility other than one for which both location approval and a certificate of convenience and necessity are required prior to commencing construction or operation of the facility, pursuant to the Public Utility Act [Articles 1 through 6 and 8 through 13 of Chapter 62 NMSA1978] or - (d) processing natural resources, including hydrocarbons.
+- a.construction; - b.farming; - c. power generation; provided that for taxable years beginning prior to January 1, 2024, "manufacturing" includes electricity generation at a facility that does not require location approval and a certificate of convenience and necessity prior to commencing construction or operation of the facility pursuant to the Public Utility Act; - d. processing natural resources, including hydrocarbons; or - e.processing or preparation of meals for immediate consumption.